projen/projen/docs/project.md

 # Projects

 This section describes common behaviors for all projen projects.
-It is implemented as part of the `Project` base type, from which all project projects are derived.
+It is implemented as part of the `Project` base type, from which all projen projects are derived.

 ## Build Tasks